 Sleeping with your phone is a great way to ensure you’ll never miss a call, text, email, Facebook update, or BuzzFeed news flash.
 It’s also a great way to ruin a good night’s sleep.
-So to get a better night sleep naturally, don’t sleep with your phone in your bedroom.
+So to get a better night of sleep, don’t sleep with your phone in your bedroom.

-Which brings us to SYB Healthy Living Tip #78, to help answer you the question “how to get a better night sleep naturally?”
+Which brings us to SYB Healthy Living Tip #78.
+Here, we’ll address what you can do to get a better night’s sleep naturally.

 Table of Contents